Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsubsection{The Running uHelp Example}

-The running example that we use throughout this subsection is uHelp. uHelp is a fully implemented app\footnote{\url{https://uhelpapp.com}} developed at IIIA-CSIC within a team which includes the first author of this article.
-It is available on Google Play\footnote{\url{https://play.google.com/store/apps/details?id=es.csic.iiia.uhelpapp}} and the Apple Store.\footnote{\url{https://itunes.apple.com/es/app/uhelp/id1089461370}} The app is a social networking app that was initially designed to support people in finding help within their social network with their day-to-day activities, such as finding someone to substitute another at work tomorrow or someone to lend chairs for a party~\cite{KosterMOSSSFJPG13,KosterMOSSSJFPG12,uhelpARXIV}.
+The running example used throughout this section is uHelp. uHelp is a fully implemented app\footnote{\url{https://uhelpapp.com}} developed at IIIA-CSIC by a team that includes the first author of this paper.
+The app is a social networking app that was initially designed to support people in finding help within their social network with their day-to-day activities, such as finding someone to substitute another at work tomorrow or someone to lend chairs for a party~\cite{KosterMOSSSFJPG13,KosterMOSSSJFPG12,uhelpARXIV}.

 To support the reader's better understanding of our formal model described in this subsection, we will specifically consider the value {\it fairness}.
-This value emerged as essential in the participatory design meetings we held with potential app users.

-As mentioned, we choose not to confine our model to predefined value systems, like Schwartz's renowned universal human values~\cite{Schwartz2012AnOO}, but opt for values that may emerge from different stakeholders.
-In our case, fairness arose as a candidate value through various discussions with uHelp's potential users.
+As mentioned, we choose not to confine our model to predefined value theories, such as Schwartz's renowned basic universal human values~\cite{Schwartz2012AnOO}, but instead opt for values that emerge from different stakeholders.
+In our case, fairness arose as a candidate value through the participatory design meetings we held with potential app users.

-We note here that recognising the relevant high-level values (root nodes in the taxonomy) may be achieved either through a bottom-up approach, with the relevant values emerging from discussing the context with the relevant stakeholders, or through a top-down approach, with a given stakeholder handing the relevant values from prior knowledge.
-While fairness arose in a bottom-up approach within the uHelp application domain, in another use case within the medical field domain (specifically, in our discussions with doctors from Hospital del Mar, Barcelona), relevant values were pre-defined by the hospital.
-These were the four universal values of autonomy, beneficence, non-maleficence, and justice agreed upon within the medical profession~\cite{Beauchamp1979-BEAPOB,Beauchamp2007-BEATFP}.
-Though these four values were pre-defined, additional values such as cost efficiency, pain control, and quality of life emerged in our discussions with doctors.
-Our interactions with uHelp users, doctors, and firefighters (from yet another real-life use case with a fire department in Barcelona) provide evidence of how some relevant values are predefined by the relevant institutions and supplied in a top-down approach.
-In contrast, others emerge through discussions in a bottom-up approach.
+We note here that recognising the relevant high-level values (root nodes in the taxonomy) can be achieved either through a bottom-up approach, where the relevant values emerge from discussing the context with the appropriate stakeholders (as in the uHelp use case), or through a top-down approach, where a given stakeholder provides the relevant values based on prior knowledge (as in the medical use case domain with Hospital del Mar, Barcelona, where the four bio-ethical values are universally acknowledged within the field of medical ethics~\cite{Beauchamp1979-BEAPOB,Beauchamp2007-BEATFP} and adopted by the hospitals with which we have been interacting).